bryo13/ip_calculator/README.md

-# ip_calculator
+## Step 1
-A simple script that classifies IP classes fed from a file i.e python script.py > ip_addresses.py
+Feed this script with a file with random ips.